tantarin/proga_labs/sem_7/lab_7/readme.md

 To build the Docker image from the Dockerfile, run the command below.

-docker build --tag django_todo_app:latest .
+docker build --tag polls_app:latest .